MohammadHosseinYaghubi/MuseumGarden/README.md

 - **Like Feature**: Users can like posts, articles, and other content.
 - **Interactive User Experience**: A dynamic and engaging interface for visitors.
 - **Professional Text Editor**: Integrated advanced text editor for editing and formatting uploaded content with ease.
+- **Homepage Slider**: The homepage is equipped with a dynamic slider to showcase featured images and content.
+- **Slider Management in Admin Panel**: Admins can easily manage and update slider images directly from the admin panel.

 This website aims to provide a comprehensive platform for managing the museum's operations, engaging with visitors, and showcasing the rich cultural and historical heritage of the Ferdows Garden Museum.